Shiroyan/vue-material-template/README.md

 npm install

 # some modify
-find '@{MuseThemeUi}' in node_modulle.material-ui/src/styles/import.less modify it to './themes/variables/light.less' if you want to change the theme color, just change light.less to other less file also you can modify the variable straightly
+*	find '@{MuseThemeUi}' in  node_module/muse-ui/src/styles/import.less
+*	modify it to './themes/variables/light.less'
+*	if you want to change the theme color, just change light.less to other less file, also you can modify the variable straightly

 # serve with hot reload at localhost:8080
 npm run dev